jamesoh3928/MoonRust/README.md

 6. Other use cases: REPL, etc

 ### Expected Functionality By Checkpoint

-By the checkpoint, a fully functional parser as well as half of the interpreter requirements are expected to be complete.
+By the checkpoint, a fully functional parser should be implemented, and "Values and Types" and "Variable" from the semantics section should be functional as well.

 ## Team members: